-Certification reports are being submitted to FEMA as each levee system is completed.
-Amec Foster Wheeler is preparing reports for Lower Wood River, Wood River East/West Forks, and Prairie Du Pont/Fish Lake.
+Certification reports have been submitted to FEMA as each levee system was completed.
+Wood prepared reports for Wood River East/West Forks, Prairie DuPont/Fish Lake, and Lower Wood River.
+All levee improvements leading to certification were completed by February 8, 2018.

-The USACE will be preparing National Flood Insurance Program (NFIP) Levee System Evaluation Reports (LSER) for the for East St. Louis (MESD) Levee System, including the Chain of Rocks levee and the Upper Wood River Levee System, which includes the Mel Price uncontrolled underseepage area.
+The USACE submitted a National Flood Insurance Program (NFIP) Levee System Evaluation Reports (LSER) for the Upper Wood River Levee System, which includes the Mel Price uncontrolled underseepage area and will be submitting the same for the for East St. Louis (MESD) Levee System, including the Chain of Rocks Levee.